In high school, I was one of 753 in my graduating class. I wasn’t on a team, I wasn’t in any clubs, no one knew who I was; I was a number.

 I knew I’d left my mark at Bradley during the 2018 homecoming soccer game when we had the biggest crowd the Shea Brigade had ever seen.
 I knew I was doing the right thing when the men’s basketball team had more fans on a Thursday night Division III exhibition game than multiple conference games from previous years combined.

-I knew I was making a difference when the organization I became president of recruited more members to join in the first week than any other year because people saw a future in it.
+I knew I was making a difference when the organization I became president of recruited more members to join in the first week than any other year and when shortly after that, it became the largest organization at Bradley.

 Walking around on campus, I’m not sure if I’m getting the “recognition” I thought would come with being as involved as I am.
 I feel support from the people I surround myself with even if that’s just cheering on “that Red Sea girl” as she misses free throws at halftime or waves posters around.

-It’s been almost four years, and even though now a lot of people might not know who I am, what I do, and that beats feeling like a number any day.
+It’s been almost four years, and even though a lot of people still might not know who I am, I’ve found my place here, and that beats feeling like a number any day.